Lighthouses of Samoa

 view.
 Located on the lower slopes of Mt.
 Vaea south of Apia, about 1.2

 km (3/4 mi) south of the front light.
 Site open, tower closed.
 Admiralty K4598.1;

 - Date unknown.
 Active; focal plane 9 m (30 ft); white flash every 4 s.
 8 m (26 ft) round steel post, painted white.
 Google has a satellite view.
 Located on a short breakwater on the east side of the entrance to Apia harbor.
 Site open, tower closed.
 Admiralty K4600; NGA 3118.

 - Date unknown.
 Active; focal plane 64 m (210 ft); white flash every

 5 s.
 3 m (10 ft) aluminum tower.
 No photo available, but Google has

-view.
+a satellite view.
 Located atop Fanuatapu, a small island off the eastern tip

 of 'Upolu.
 Accessible only by boat.
 Site status unknown.
 Admiralty K4594;